 Paxlovid (150/100); Paxlovid (300/100)

-- If this drug interacts with any of your other drugs, you will need to talk with your doctor to be sure that the benefits of taking this drug are more than the risks.
+- If this drug interacts with any of your child’s other drugs, you will need to talk with your child’s doctor to be sure the benefits of giving this drug are more than the risks.

 - It is used in certain people to treat COVID-19.